 What Are the Benefits of Artificial Grass?

-Artificial turf costs anywhere between $1-$8 per square foot for materials depending on the type of synthetic grass you choose and the maker.
-Well known brands like Astroturf will cost more than $5 per square foot while less known makers of artificial grass may charge as little as $1-$3 per square foot.
+Artificial turf costs anywhere between $1 to $8 per square foot for materials, depending on the type of synthetic grass you choose and the maker.
+Well-known brands like Astroturf will cost more than $5 per square foot while less-known makers of artificial grass may charge as little as $1 to $3 per square foot.
 You’ll also need to factor in installation costs, which can easily double the upfront costs of a new artificial turf lawn.

 It costs between $5-$20 per square foot to install artificial turf.
 This is fairly expensive.
 For example, normal sod costs about $0.28-$0.45 per sq. ft. and $1-$2 per square foot laid down.
 However, artificial turf has much fewer costs in the long term.

 Let’s do some quick calculations to estimate the costs of artificial turf compared to a natural grass lawn.
 Using a $5 per sq. ft price for materials and $12 average installation for 500 sq. ft. of synthetic turf, that comes out to approximately $8,500 installed ($2,500 for turf and $6000 for installation).

 Now, Assuming a $0.38 average per sq. ft. of sod and an average of $2 per sq. ft. installed, laying down 500 sq. ft. of sod would cost about $1,200.